What is Anomaly Detection?

 It is often used in workplace safety to identify any inconsistent behavior or occurrences, and to take action to mitigate risks.

-Anomaly detection technology uses artificial intelligence (AI) and machine learning algorithms to automatically detect deviations.
+Anomaly detection technology uses real-time artificial intelligence (AI) and machine learning algorithms to automatically detect deviations.

 These algorithms are trained on normal behavior so that they can identify deviations from the norm.
 Anomaly detection can be used to monitor employee behavior in high-risk environments, machine operations, and identify any exceptions.